nu7hatch/desantapp/README.md

 ![Desant](https://dl.dropbox.com/s/jfvo6fsyzgsdaad/head.png)

 <blockquote>
-<strong>Desant</strong> /dɛsɑːnt/ is a Polish word for military landing operationis aimed
+<strong>Desant</strong> /dɛsɑːnt/ is a Polish word for military landing operations aimed
 at a bringing the landing force usually via landing craft to a shore or to land with the purpose of power projection ashore by forces coming usually from ships and also aircraft and able to fight.